 lemonade

-Lemonade helps users run local LLMs with the highest performance by configuring state-of-the-art inference engines for their NPUs and GPUs.
+Lemonade helps users discover and run local AI apps by serving optimized LLMs right from their own GPUs and NPUs.
 Join our discord: https://discord.gg/5xXzkMu8Zk

 Lemonade is a tool that helps users run local Large Language Models (LLMs) with high performance by configuring state-of-the-art inference engines for their Neural Processing Units (NPUs) and Graphics Processing Units (GPUs).
 It is used by startups, research teams, and large companies to run LLMs efficiently.
 Lemonade provides a high-level Python API for direct integration of LLMs into Python applications and a CLI for mixing and matching LLMs with various features like prompting templates, accuracy testing, performance benchmarking, and memory profiling.
 The tool supports both GGUF and ONNX models and allows importing custom models from Hugging Face using the Model Manager.
 Lemonade is designed to be easy to use and switch between different configurations at runtime, making it a versatile tool for running LLMs locally.